git-pull/tao-of-tmux/manuscript/00-foreward.md

 file for updates on what changes and when.

-As of November 2016, it's pretty trivial for me to push out minor changes on Leanpub, Amazon and iTunes.
+As of November 2016, it's pretty trivial for me to push out minor changes on Leanpub and Amazon.
 So don't worry about having to pay unless tmux radically changes.